slatedocs/slate/source/includes/_connected-apps.md

 ### 3. The user agrees to grant access and we forward them to your *redirect_url*

-Once a user gives your application authorization to connect to TransferWise and access their data, the user is redirected back to your *redirect_url* with a generated code query string value.
-For example
+Once a user gives your application authorization to connect to TransferWise and access their data, the user is redirected back to your *redirect_url* with a generated code query string value, e.g.

 `https://www.yourapp.com/?code=[CODE]&profileId=[PROFILE ID]`